rossmacarthur/sheldon/README.md

 proto = "ssh"
 ```

-For a plain Git source you should specify the URL with a `git://` or `ssh://`
+For a plain Git source you should specify the URL with a `git://` or `ssh://` «.
-protocol.
-For SSH you will need to specify the username as well (it is `git` for
+For SSH you will need to specify the username as well (it is `git` for GitHub).
-GitHub).

 ```toml
 [plugins.pure]